ibm-cloud-docs/speech-to-text/websockets.md

 After it sends the initial `start` message, the client can begin sending the audio data to the service.
 The client does not need to wait for the service to respond to the `start` message.
 The service returns the results of the transcription asynchronously in the same format as it returns results for the HTTP API.

 The client must send the audio as binary data.
-The client can stream a maximum of 100 MB of audio data over a connection.
+The client can stream a maximum of 100 MB of audio data with a single utterance (per `send` request).
+The client can send multiple utterances over a single WebSocket connection.

 The WebSocket interface imposes a maximum frame size of 4 MB.
 The client can set the maximum frame size to less than 4 MB or, if that is not practical, set the maximum message size to less than 4 MB and send the audio data as a sequence of messages.

 The following snippet of JavaScript code sends audio data to the service as a binary message (blob):